cyngiel/librarySpringApp/README.md

 ```http
   POST /book/reserve?id=3
 ```
-Need to pass id of the book as a parameter!
+Need to pass id of the BOOK as a parameter!

 ### Borrow a book item (unique copy of the book)

 ```http
   POST /book/borrow?id=3
 ```
-Need to pass id of the book as a parameter!
+Need to pass id of the BOOK ITEM as a parameter!

 ### Add a news